Sweden-Mayhem/site/content/minecraft/help.md

 At certain structures within **Sanctuary's Heart**, you can use the `/pray` command to align yourself with either **Good** or **Bad**.
 There is a time limit of **30 minutes** between prayers, and the alignment depends on the structure you pray at.

 A strong enough alignment unlocks powerful boons in the praying menu, offering strong temporary buffs.
+Your alignment is reset to **Neutral** after a boon has been applied.

 # Claims